fjahr/lightning-mw/05-onchain.md

 A node:
   - upon discovering its *local commitment transaction*:
-    - SHOULD spend the `to_local` output to a convenient address.
     - MUST wait until the delay has passed (as specified by the remote node's `to_self_delay` field) before spending the output.
-      - Note: if the output is spent (as recommended), the output is *resolved* by the spending transaction, otherwise it is considered *resolved* by the commitment transaction itself.
-    - MAY ignore the `to_remote` output.
+    - MAY ignore the `to_remote` output/transaction.
-      - Note: No action is required by the local node, as `to_remote` is considered *resolved* by the commitment transaction itself.
+      - Note: No action is required by the local node, as `to_remote` is considered *resolved* by the commitment transaction and the `to_remote` spending transaction.
     - MUST handle HTLCs offered by itself as specified in [HTLC Output Handling: Local Commitment, Local Offers](#htlc-output-handling-local-commitment-local-offers).
     - MUST handle HTLCs offered by the remote node as